elephantscale/internet2-cloud-course-v2/labs/06-networking/README.md

 <img src="web-stack-architecture-1.png">

 * To implement this, you can pick a network of your choice.
+* You can do this with 1 VPC + 2 subnets
-* You will create 2 VPCs, one for webserver and one for database
+* You will create 2 networks; a public one for webserver and a private one for database
 * 'network-1' that hosts webserver will allow incoming HTTP/HTTPS traffic from any IP address (0.0.0.0)
 * 'network-1' will also allow all traffic from a few selected IP address (these could be dev machines where we login from to do maintanance work)
 * 'network-2' that hosts database, will only allow traffic from 'network-1'